raspberrypilearning/3D-scene/en/step_4.md

 To use **Paint Editor** effectively you need to be familiar with the different **bitmap** and **vector** graphic settings.

-In Scratch, the default setting is in vector graphics although you can **Convert to Bitmap** if you would prefer to use pen marks to develop your sprite costume.
-Vector and bitmap graphics have different **Costume Editors** whilst offering similar tools.
+In Scratch, the default setting is in vector graphics:

 ![Vector](images/challenge2-vector.png){:width="400px"}

+You can **Convert to Bitmap** if you would prefer to use pen marks to develop your sprite costume.

 ![Bitmap](images/challenge2-bitmap.png){:width="400px"}

+Vector and bitmap graphics have different **Costume Editors** whilst offering similar tools.
 Vector offers an additional tool, **Reshape**, so you can move the position of the **nodes**, turn or pull the handles, and add more **nodes** to your shape.

 Using your chosen sprite, go to the **Paint Editor** and zoom in on a bitmap graphic where you will see the grid of pixels.
 On a vector graphic there are no pixels, just control points.